 Approximately 900 feet upstream of the dam, a pronounced boulder riffle indicates the upstream limit of the impoundment and would serve as a natural grade control that would limit the upstream extent of any adjustment in the main channel in the event of dam removal.
 Multiple extremely large boulders (i.e. five to ten feet in diameter) are situated immediately upstream of the spillway and likely form boulder-dominated steps or a cascade.
 At least one of the boulders may be a bedrock outcrop.
 Following dam removal, finer sediment would transport downstream, while the larger cobble and boulder may shift position.
-Due to the steep slope that is anticipated to re-form, full fish passage conditions for the full range of target fish could not be guaranteed to form passively and thus, some active re-grading and re-positioning of boulders may be necessary to establish a stable grade control and to facilitate fish passage conditions, this alternative also includes supplementing this reach with large boulders to establish grade control.
+Due to the steep slope that is anticipated to re-form, full fish passage conditions for the full range of target fish could not be guaranteed to form passively and thus, some active re-grading and re-positioning of boulders may be necessary to establish a stable grade control and to facilitate fish passability.
+If in situ boulders are insufficient to maintain a stable grade change and/or fish passage conditions, this alternative also includes supplementing this reach with large boulders to establish grade control.